-Welcome to the homepage of the EACPT Education Sub-Committee (EsC).
+Welcome to the homepage of the EACPT Education Working Group.
 Prescribing medicines is a fundamental skill for most doctors.
 Medicines are the commonest form of therapeutic intervention to improve health but also the commonest cause of iatrogenic disease.
 Safe and effective use of medicines should be underpinned by a good education in the principles of clinical pharmacology and therapeutics, both within medical schools and during postgraduate studies.
 The stated aims of EACPT within its statutes include ‘improving and harmonizing the teaching of the rational use of drugs at both undergraduate and postgraduate levels’ and ‘promoting high professional standards in the prescribing of drugs’.

 organizing meetings on CPT education